KiHa 100 series: KiHa 100-200

+The KiHa 100-200 series comprises five single-car units built in 1993.
+The units are 17 m long and have sliding doors.

-Five KiHa 100-200 cars were delivered from Fuji Heavy Industries to Hachinohe Depot in 1993.
+The cars were delivered from Fuji Heavy Industries to Hachinohe Depot in 1993.
 The cab sections were extended by 250 mm to provide additional crash protection, giving an overall car length of 17,000 mm.
 Cars are each equipped with one Komatsu DMF11HZ 330 hp engine.
 A wheelchair space was provided next to one doorway, giving a seating capacity of 44 and total capacity of 103 passengers (59 standing).